Croquettelunchers/Portfolio/Megan.md

 <div style="display: table; padding-bottom: 12px">
   <img src="Projects/Megan/Shaman.gif" alt="Megan video game project" style="height: 100px; width: auto; float: left; margin: 0 15px 0 0;">
   "Megan" is a fun little pixel art platformer project that I use as a test bed for whatever comes to mind.
-  This was never meant to be a portfolio piece (but here we are).
-It was designed to quench <em>The Thirst</em>.
-The thirst for making games.
+  This is my Devgym, This isn't designed to be a portfolio piece, That being said, I will try to demonstrate some its technical elements.
 </div>

 <details>